Donate

 If you are looking to move into work and need help paying childcare costs to enable you to do so, you should ask your work coach about accessing support through the Flexible Support Fund.

-If your child is aged 2, 3 or 4, depending on your local provider’s eligibility rules, you might be able to access 10.5 hours per week of Early Education
+If your child is aged 3 or 4 you will be able to get at least 12.5 hours per week of free pre-school education.

 You might also be able to access help with the childcare costs you do need to pay.

-If you are already getting help with childcare costs through Working Tax Credit or childcare vouchers, you can carry on getting it.
+If you are already getting help with childcare costs through childcare vouchers, you can carry on getting it.

-If your child is aged 2, 3 or 4, depending on your local provider’s eligibility rules, you might be able to access 10.5 hours per week of Early Education.
-There is also a programme supporting parents and helping children under the age of 4 to get ready for pre-school.
-See Sure Start Services
+If your child is aged 2, 3 or 4, depending on your local provider’s eligibility rules, you might be able to access 12.5 hours per week of Early Education.

 You won’t usually be able to get help with childcare costs through Universal Credit while you’re not working but if you’re getting statutory maternity, paternity, adoption or sick pay you’ll be treated as if you are working.